anotherRedbeard/react-ms-identity-poc/README.md

     az staticwebapp secrets list --name <static_webapp_name> --resource-group <resource_group_name>
     ```

+3. **Run the Pipeline**: Manually kick off the pipeline from the Actions tab

-3. **Redirect URI and CORS**: You will need to update your redirect URI in your app registration and you might also need to add it to CORS.
+4. **Redirect URI and CORS**: You will need to update your redirect URI in your app registration and you might also need to add it to CORS.